mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 And realized I can't find them.
 I still to this day can’t find those so Microsoft if you have them please tell me!

-So I said fine, let’s try MonikerLink in New Outlook and see if we can get an NTLM hash leak.
+So I said _fineeeee_ again, let’s try MonikerLink in New Outlook and see if we can get an NTLM hash leak.
 I fully expected it to fail…and _it kind of did?_

 ## Testing